 In later life, periodontal disease is more widespread because of the increased risk of developing it.
 According to the CDC, nearly 50% of people in their 30s and 40s have some type of periodontal disease, and that number rises to nearly 70% in those over 65.
 On the other hand, Aligners are not directly responsible for this problem.

 Although clear aligners are less prone to food debris getting caught in them, you may still believe that they require less sanitary upkeep than braces.
 However, this is far from reality!
 However, even though food debris is less likely to be caught in aligners, the aligners still provide a barrier that prevents saliva from getting in contact with your gums and teeth.

 Demineralizing the teeth and providing antimicrobial protection are two essential functions of saliva.
 Periodontal disease risks can be increased by wearing aligners if you aren’t vigilant.
 Despite this, it is incorrect to claim that transparent aligners can cause gum disease directly.

 The term “clear aligners assist offset the effects of periodontal disease” is also misleading.
 Not the equipment, but the wearer’s compliance and cleanliness are critical in preventing gum disease.
 Clear aligner treatment may be delayed if your orthodontist is concerned about the severity of your periodontal condition.

-Contact Kumra Ortho to learn more information about whether Invisalign causes gum recession
+Contact Kumra Orthodontics to learn more information about whether Invisalign causes gum recession

 While Invisalign may be an excellent choice for some people, it is essential to be aware of the potential risks associated with this type of orthodontic treatment.
 If you are considering Invisalign, make sure to talk to your orthodontist about how you can maintain healthy gums and avoid gum recession.
 For more information on whether Invisalign causes gum recession, get in touch with us today.